SpectraX07/SpectraX07/README.md

 # Hi there, I'm Subrata Jana 👋

+Welcome to my GitHub!

+I’m a Backend Developer specializing in building scalable, high-performance applications with clean architecture and reliable APIs.
+My focus is on designing systems that are efficient, secure, and easy to maintain.

+🚀 Current Project: Neptune Holidays 🏝️
+A travel booking platform inspired by apps like MakeMyTrip, where I’m working on:

+🔗 API development & integration for hotels, flights, and holiday packages 🗄️ Database design & optimization for large-scale data handling ⚡ Performance tuning for scalability and high availability 🛠️ Implementing robust backend services with modular architecture

-Welcome to my GitHub! 🌸 I specialize in developing online platforms and applications with a focus on e-commerce and scalable solutions.
-I enjoy building seamless user experiences, exploring new technologies, and delivering impactful digital solutions.
+I enjoy solving complex backend challenges, exploring new technologies, and delivering impactful digital solutions that power seamless user experiences.

 ### 💻 About Me
 - 🔭 Currently working on: **Phoolwalee**